Editor’s note: some of the offers on this page are no longer available.

 When the card is released this summer, consumers will be able to sign up through their iPhone’s Wallet app, where the card will be integrated.

-Cash back will be paid to Apple Card users in the form of “Daily Cash,” applied directly back onto your Apple Card.
+Cash back will be paid to Apple Card users in the form of “Daily Cash,” applied directly back onto your Apple Card, rather than at the end of your billing cycle.
 According to Apple, once your Daily Cash is in your account, you can choose to spend it like real cash, pay down your card balance or even share with friends through the Messages app.

 In a push for privacy, Apple says it will have no access to your Apple Card transaction history, including what you bought, how much it cost and where you bought it.
 Partners Goldman Sachs and Mastercard will not share your personal information with third parties.